nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the Delete Person mechanism behaves at each step.

 Step 1.
-The user executes `delete n/Alex Yeoh` command to delete a person named 'Alex Yeoh' in the address book.
+The user executes `delete n/Alex Yeoh` command to delete a person named 'Alex Yeoh' in the contact list.
 After parsing, a new `DeletePersonCommand` object will be returned.

 Step 2. `DeletePersonCommand` is executed, in which `Model#deletePerson("Alex Yeoh")` is called.